 GeneCards Summary for KCNJ6 Gene

-KCNJ6 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 6) is a Protein Coding gene.
-Among its related pathways are G-Beta Gamma Signaling and Circadian entrainment.
-GO annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+KCNJ6 (Potassium Inwardly Rectifying Channel Subfamily J Member 6) is a Protein Coding gene.
+Diseases associated with KCNJ6 include Keppen-Lubinsky Syndrome and Arthrogryposis, Distal, Type 2A.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Circadian entrainment.
+Gene Ontology (GO) annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ5.

 UniProtKB/Swiss-Prot Summary for KCNJ6 Gene

 This potassium channel may be involved in the regulation of insulin secretion by glucose and/or neurotransmitters acting through G-protein-coupled receptors.
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.

 The inward-rectifier potassium channel family (also known as 2-TM channels) include the strong inward-rectifier channels (Kir2.x), the G-protein-activated inward-rectifier channels (Kir3.x) and the ATP-sensitive channels (Kir6.x), which combine with sulphonylurea receptors.